signalogic/SigSRF_SDK/mediaTest_readme.md

 <a name="Transcoding"></a>
 ## Transcoding

-mediaTest can perform transcoding in two ways:

-* in packet mode, decoding packet streams in real-time (or at a specified rate) from a combination of network sockets and pcap files, and encoding to a network stream and/or pcap file

-* in codec + audio mode, encoding from an audio input (see list above in "Codec + Audio Mode") to a compressed bitstream file, and decoding the bitstream file to an audio output
+mediaTest can perform transcoding by encoding from an audio input (see list above in "Codec + Audio Mode") to a compressed bitstream file, and decoding the bitstream file to an audio output.
+Two command lines are required, and framesize (e.g. 20 msec, 25 msec, etc) must match between codecs.

-In packet mode, mediaTest handles all aspects of transcoding and transrating, including mismatched codec framesizes, variable ptimes between endpoints, DTX frames, DTMF events, sampling rate conversion, and more.
-Numerous RFCs are supported (see lists on this page), as is intermediate wav file output from the decoded endpoint.
-A single command line specifies I/O and a session config file including endpoint definitions, packet parameters, and streaming parameters

-In codec + audio mode, two command lines are required, and it's up to the user to ensure that framesize duration (e.g. 20 msec, 25 msec, etc) matches between the codecs.
+The [mediaMin](#user-content-mediamin) section above describes real-time transcoding between input and output packet streams (either socket or pcap I/O).

 <a name="DTXHandling"></a>
 ### DTX Handling